mbassalbioinformatics/CnRAP/README.md

 stampy.py --species=human --assembly=hg38_masked -G human_bwa_index_hg38_masked ./hg38_masked.fa
 stampy.py -g human_bwa_index_hg38_masked -H human_bwa_index_hg38_masked
 ```
-In our case, these indexes needed to be built for both hg38 and sacCer3.
+In our case, these indexes needed to be built for both hg38 and sacCer3 and I placed the bwa and stampy indexes in the same folder.

 ## Script 01 Configuration